testlabs1/python_labs/Pythonlabs_Readme/Getting started with Python.md

 Follow the images for steps to install python.

-Step-1: Double click on the Python 3.x.x setup and select Customize installation.
+**Step-1.** Double click on the Python 3.x.x setup and select Customize installation.

 ![](https://raw.githubusercontent.com/testlabs1/python_labs/master/Pythonlabs_Images/Getting%20started%20with%20Python/Install-1.png)

-Step-2: Select the installation files to be save path from Browse button
+**Step-2.** Select the installation files to be save path from Browse button

 ![](https://raw.githubusercontent.com/testlabs1/python_labs/master/Pythonlabs_Images/Getting%20started%20with%20Python/Install-2.png)

 ![](https://raw.githubusercontent.com/testlabs1/python_labs/master/Pythonlabs_Images/Getting%20started%20with%20Python/Install-3.png)

-Note: We need to add the installed software path in Environment variables for that follow the steps.
+**Note:** We need to add the installed software path in Environment variables for that follow the steps.
-Step-3: Right click on This PC Icon and select properties there after you can see left side of the opened window click on the Advanced system settings.
+**Step-3.** Right click on This PC Icon and select properties there after you can see left side of the opened window click on the Advanced system settings.

 ![](https://raw.githubusercontent.com/testlabs1/python_labs/master/Pythonlabs_Images/Getting%20started%20with%20Python/Install-4.png)

-Step-4: Select the Environment variables and Edit it.
+**Step-4.**** Select the Environment variables and Edit it.

 ![](https://raw.githubusercontent.com/testlabs1/python_labs/master/Pythonlabs_Images/Getting%20started%20with%20Python/Install-5.png)

 ![](https://raw.githubusercontent.com/testlabs1/python_labs/master/Pythonlabs_Images/Getting%20started%20with%20Python/Install-6.png)

-Step-6: Paste the installed software path by selecting New and select the OK.
+**Step-5.** Paste the installed software path by selecting New and select the OK.

 ![](https://raw.githubusercontent.com/testlabs1/python_labs/master/Pythonlabs_Images/Getting%20started%20with%20Python/Install-7.png)